Big-Ideas-Lab/BIL-Git/README.md

     * "pd.read_csv()"
     * "Wrote some code yeah"

-### General
+### Merging Your Features

-* You will almost never work directly on the main branch.
-Whenever you want to write/edit code, always start with creating a feature branch.
+* Selected a reviewer in your pull request so that no unreviewed code gets merged into the main branch.
+* Remember to send an announcement to your team after your feature branch is merged.
+This way your teammates will know when to rebase their branches.

 ### Merge Conflicts